Why are Iron (SGX) Prices so high?

 What are the short-term drivers of Iron (SGX) prices?

-Over the 1 Month horizon the outlook is bullish due to drivers such as: - Short term price trends - Coke exports from China - Seasonality trends for the prediction month of year Br(None) The top contrary drivers for the 1 Month horizon are: - Coal imports to Viet Nam - Long term price trends
+Over the 1 Month horizon the outlook is bullish due to drivers such as: - Short term price trends - Steel imports to China - Iron Ore exports from Canada Br(None) The top contrary drivers for the 1 Month horizon are: - Long term price trends - Coal imports to Viet Nam

 What are the long-term drivers of Iron (SGX) prices?

-Over the 1 Year horizon the outlook is bearish due to drivers such as: - Long term price trends Br(None) The top contrary drivers for the 1 Year horizon are: - The shape of the futures curve - Short term price trends - Steel exports from India - Movements in the Chinese Yuan
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - Long term price trends - EWMA-based technical analysis - Movements in the Brazilian Real Br(None) The top contrary drivers for the 1 Year horizon are: - The shape of the futures curve - Short term price trends

 Will the price of Iron (SGX) go up?